 At the National Conference, experts from across the country share strategies they are using to develop no-kill communities.

-Staff members and volunteers work with Best Friends Animal Society–Utah, Best Friends Animal Society–Los Angeles and Best Friends Animal Society–New York to help the entire state of Utah, Los Angeles and New York City achieve no-kill status.
+Staff members and volunteers work with Best Friends Animal Society–Utah, Best Friends Animal Society–Los Angeles, Best Friends Animal Society–New York and Best Friends Animal Society–Atlanta to help the entire state of Utah, Los Angeles, New York City and the metro-Atlanta area achieve no-kill status.
 Programs include adoption events, spay/neuter programs, and public awareness campaigns.
 Best Friends has collaborated with Salt Lake County Animal Services (SLCoAS) to open the Best Friends Pet Adoption Center.

 In Los Angeles, we manage the Best Friends Animal Society Pet Adoption and Spay/Neuter Center.
 We also initiated No-Kill Los Angeles (NKLA), a model campaign, working with shelters and rescue groups to bring an end to the killing of healthy homeless pets.

 Free information on pet care and behavior, as well as how-to guides for humane groups and individuals who want to get involved helping animals, are available on our website.
 Best Friends staff members provide free consulting services for No More Homeless Pets Network partners.

 Best Friends magazine is the nation's largest general-interest animal magazine (circulation about 215,000).
 Our magazine focuses on positive stories about the work of Best Friends, other inspiring organizations, and people who are doing good work for the animals.
 It's an expression of the Best Friends’ philosophy that kindness to animals builds a better world for all of us and shares information about our efforts to Save Them All.
 To receive the magazine, become a member of Best Friends.